Nethereum/Unity3dSampleTemplate/README.md

 # Unity3d Sample Template Net472 / Netstandard

 Sample template to get started Unity3d development using Nethereum.
-It includes the necessary dlls from the Net472AOT Common release, (Netstandard works the same) in the asset folder.

-Note: You may not need some of them so you can remove them, depending on your needs.
+It includes the necessary dlls from the Net472AOT Common release (commmon libraries for general tasks, not specialised ones like geth, reactive, etc) in the asset folder.
+Netstandard libraries work the same.
+You may not need some of the libraries so you can remove them, depending on your needs.

 Unity Version used is 2021.3.6f1 LTS

-Dlls: Nethereum, dependencies (BouncyCastle, Microsoft.Extensions.Logging.Abstractions, NBitcoin.dll for hdwallet)
+Dlls: Nethereum, dependencies (BouncyCastle, Microsoft.Extensions.Logging.Abstractions, NBitcoin.dll for HD Wallet)

 The code demonstrates: